 Any key achievements you have garnered in your time working as a software engineer should also be highlighted as part of your employment experience section.
 That amazing app you helped to build, or the time you helped to debug the code which was holding back an entire website - show it off!

 My application has been shortlisted – what can I expect next?

 The most common first step will be an initial contact with your recruiter to let you know you were shortlisted for the role – use this as an opportunity to find out what the recruitment process is so you can be prepared.

 The recruitment process can include steps such as a technical assessment or take home test; a 'screen call' with your recruiter; a technical phone interview with a tech lead and formal face to face interviews.

 In phone screens and technical interviews make sure you talk in detail about what you’ve been doing so far in your work and studies and build on the detail you have given in your CV.
 Be sure to highlight any initiatives you ran in your team or innovations you suggested to a project.

 When completing the technical assessment, make sure to focus on the quality of the code you are delivering.
 Teams and Tech Leads like to see high quality, tested code in these submissions over something that 'just works'.

 Finally for an interview, preparation is key.
 Work with your recruiter (we are there to help!) to find out as much information about the format of the interview and prepare accordingly.

 Leave your contact details on your CV!
 It’s surprising how many people craft a really on-point CV and tick all the right boxes, yet when the recruiter goes to get in touch there is no number or email.
 We can still track you down – but it will take a little extra time!

-Are you looking for a role in software engineering or development?
-Liberty IT is hiring for a number of roles for their offices in Belfast and Dublin – check out our current vacancies for more info on our current available roles.
+Are you looking for a role in software engineering?
+We are hiring for a number of roles – check out our opportunities page now!